- Video length: 3:26.

 Open the project

-In this tutorial, you'll help a city planning group in Wellington, New Zealand, assess the impact of potential flooding using a 2D map and a 3D scene.
+You'll view the impact of potential flooding in Wellington, New Zealand, using a 2D map and a 3D scene.
 Your data will include hillshade and slope layers to show relief, neighborhood boundaries and buildings, and a layer showing the area susceptible to flooding in an extreme weather event.